baking-bad/bcdhub/docs/developer.md

 * `API`
 Exposes RESTful JSON API for accessing indexed data (with on-the-fly decoding).
 Also provides a set of methods for authentication and managing user profiles.

-Those microservices are sharing access to databases and communicating via message queue:
+Those microservices are sharing access to databases and communicating via database:

-* `ElasticSearch` cluster (single node) for storing all indexed data including blocks, protocols, contracts, operations, Big_map diffs, and others.
+* `ElasticSearch` cluster (single node) for storing all indexed data including blocks, protocols, contracts, operations, big_map diffs, and others.
 * `PostgreSQL` database for storing compilations and user data.
-* `RabbitMQ` for communications between `API`, `indexer` and `metrics`.

 ### Third-party services
 BCDHub also depends on several API endpoints exposed by [TzKT](https://github.com/baking-bad/tzkt) although they are optional: